-Webhooks are useful as they allow us to receive updates about transactions processed.
+Webhooks are useful as they allow receiving updates about transactions processed.

 This can be configured in the Stripe dashboard by creating an event destination.